korningf/arch-ops/box/dsp/win/devpc.md

 ###  Generate your SSH RSA 4096 keypair (USE a passphrase!)

-_TODO: we should really standardise one of: POSIX Pass, KeePass, or Hashicorp Vault_
+_TODO: we should really standardise one of: POSIX Pass, KeePass, or Vault_

 Use a passphrase for now (until we integrate KeePass, POSIX pass, or Vault).